Military Engineer: Requirements, Duties and Outlook

 Military engineers, especially those in officer roles, supervise soldiers and civilians in planning projects and missions.
 Many military engineering projects are a complex interplay of public and private sectors, so military engineers in leadership roles must make sure that civilian contractors and active duty members understand their roles in enhancing mobility, security and survivability.
 These duties can range from enforcing sanitation measures on a base to formulating new training procedures.
 Whether they're providing humanitarian aid to war-torn countries or combat support to soldiers, many military engineers can expect their daily tasks to be physically demanding.

 Military Engineer Outlook

-The U.S. Bureau of Labor Statistics predicted that military careers across all branches should be excellent from 2010-2020, which meant that job openings were more numerous than job seekers (www.bls.gov).
+The U.S. Bureau of Labor Statistics predicted that military careers across all branches should be good from 2012-2022, which meant that job openings were more numerous than job seekers (www.bls.gov).
 Defense operations is a rapidly growing section with demand for qualified engineers.
 While most enlistment contracts involve eight years of service, many military engineers retire after 20 years of service and receive a pension.
 Like any military personnel, engineers can receive promotions and elevated pay grades, but higher ranks have a more competitive selection process.

 Related to Military Engineer: Requirements, Duties and Outlook

 Learn the steps to becoming a military engineer.
 Read about the educational requirements, training, licensure and experience...